-This new request is also in a separate Warrant Article so it can be independently considered.
+This new request for social service funding is also in a separate Warrant Article so it can be independently considered.
 If this Article passes, we would include Family Promise of Southern New Hampshire in our operating and default budgets in years ahead.
 Family Promise offers Residential Housing and Diversion Programs to assist families who are temporarily experiencing homelessness.
 The estimated tax rate impact of this article is less than \$0.01.